 Sculpey Bake and Bond is quite similar to Translucent Liquid Sculpey but is a bit thicker and more opaque.
 It’s designed to be exclusively used as a bonding agent and doesn’t work as well in other liquid clay applications.

 Kato Poly Paste is a thick paste made from the same basic materials as the liquid clays, but in the form of a thick paste.
 It will not run, does not dry out, and will cure by baking.
 It cures without color, though not completely clear.
 The big advantage to Poly Paste is that it stays exactly where you put it.

 Genesis Thick Medium

+(NOTE: Sadly, the entire line of Genesis products is no longer being manufactured.
+I’ve left this info in place for archival reference.)
 The Genesis line of heat set paints and mediums are made of heat-cured (thermosetting) materials very similar to and completely compatible with polymer clay.
 This line of products is a favorite of polymer and doll artists worldwide.
 The Genesis Thick Medium seems to be the same product as Genesis Thick Medium – Extender (as far as I can tell, anyway).
 Thinner than the Kato Poly Paste, and having more of a creamy consistency sort of like mayonnaise, this medium comes highly recommended as being excellent to glue cured clay to cured clay, such as when you attach two halves of a hollow piece together.
 But remember, like all Genesis products, it must be baked to cure.